chamodi2001/Incident-Priority-Recommendation/README.md

 # IncidentTracker
-Incident Tracker is a lightweight web application which allow users to submit incident reports and receive an estimated priority based on their responses.
-Future enhancements include integrating AI for smarter priority classification.
+Incident Tracker is a lightweight web application which allow users to submit the urgency and impact of an incident and automatically recommends a priority level.
+The app is containerized with Docker, with GitLab for handling image builds and storage, and GitHub Actions automating deployment to AWS EC2.
+Monitoring with CloudWatch alarm (billing and disk usage).

 _**Tech Stack**_